uino95/ssi/dashboard/README.md

-# Consensys Project Course spring 2019 - uPort extension
+# Consensys Project Course spring 2019 - Pistis

-This projects is intended to be an extensiotn of [uPort](https://www.uport.me).
+This projects is intended to be an extension of [uPort](https://www.uport.me).
 Citing their site: uPort returns ownership of identity to the individual. uPort's open identity system allows users to register their own identity on Ethereum, send and request credentials, sign transactions, and securely manage keys & data.

 What I'm adding to their open identity system are:

-- Delegates managment without using a traditional multi sig smart contract, like uPort does.
+- Delegates Management without using a traditional multi sig smart contract.
+This is a more generic way of using multi signature operations in a DID based system.
+It is also about one order of magnitude cheaper adding delegates this way rather than having a factory deploying a brand new multi sig contract for each user.
-- Credentials managment, revoke and check credential status.
+- Credentials Management, revoke and check credential status.

-## General Concept to know
+Please notice that the original project is way larger and aims to be a fully usable digital identity system.
+It has ben cut down to focus on the smart contracts as intended for this bootcamp.

+The project includes:

+- 5 Smart Contracts
+- A Web UI
+- A Web Server (including DID Resolver implementation)

+## Few preliminary concepts

 ### Verifiable Credentials

-Here when I talk about Credential I'm talking about Verifiable Credential, which is a standard proposed by [W3C](https://www.w3.org/TR/verifiable-claims-data-model/).
+Here when I talk about Credentials I'm talking about Verifiable Credentials, that is a standard proposed by [W3C](https://www.w3.org/TR/verifiable-claims-data-model/).

 In the physical world, a credential might consist of: